josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_sentiment_data_and_coerced_service_risk.md

-⚖️ Sentiment Data And Coerced Service Risk
+# ⚖️ Sentiment Data And Coerced Service Risk

-First created: 2026-06-20 | Last updated: 2026-06-20
+**First created:** 2026-06-20 | **Last updated:** 2026-06-20
-Why Home Office sentiment-analysis work must avoid anything that looks like coerced labour, compelled service, algorithmic reputation damage, hostile targeting exposure, or modern-slavery-adjacent behavioural extraction.
+*Why Home Office sentiment-analysis work must avoid anything that looks like coerced labour, compelled service, algorithmic reputation damage, hostile targeting exposure, or modern-slavery-adjacent behavioural extraction.*

-⸻
+---

-🛰️ Orientation
+## 🛰️ Orientation

 This node examines a specific governance risk in Home Office strategic communications, Prevent-adjacent behavioural work, and units such as RICU: the risk that sentiment data, audience analysis, vulnerability mapping, or behavioural targeting could become — or appear to become — a system for extracting unpaid service from monitored people.